-SCC usually looks like a red, crusted, or /actinic-keratoses/scaly patch on the skin, a non-healing ulcer, or a firm red nodule.
-Generally appearing on sun-exposed areas such as the head, neck, ears, trunk, and arms, SCC also can develop on other areas of the body.
+SCC usually looks like a red, crusted, or scaly patch on the skin, a non-healing ulcer, or a firm red nodule.
+SCC generally appears on sun-exposed areas such as the head, neck, ears, trunk, and arms, but it also can develop on other areas of the body.

 With early detection and proper treatment, SCC is curable.
 Allowed to progress, SCC can invade and destroy much of the tissue surrounding the cancerous tumor, which can be disfiguring.